-The treasurer's office hopes attention to the upcoming Veterans Day observances will spark a memory or provide a clue so that these medals can be returned.
-Frerichs' office has an unparalleled record in returning military honors, especially the Purple Heart.
-(A full list is below.)
+The Treasurer's Office hopes upcoming remembrances to honor Memorial Day will spark a memory or provide a clue so that these medals can be returned.
+Frerichs' office has an unparalleled record in returning military honors, especially 10 Purple Heart medals.
+Four additional medals have been received by the office.
+(A full list is below and available online.)